RyanPyro/web102_prework/README.md

 ## Notes

 Describe any challenges encountered while building the app.
-Thinking of the logic for the search bar.
-Learning destructuring and its use with objects
+The main challenges were: Thinking of the logic for the search bar and Learning destructuring and its use with objects.

 ## License